WinYeh/WinYeh/README.md

 ## Hi there 👋

-#### I am Win, a high school student currently in team 14683A who is looking forward to get into the VEX worlds next year!
+#### I am Win, a high school student currently in team 14683A looking forward to get into the VEX worlds next year!

 🔥 Currently working on VEX, building an new system for the new season, [Push Back](https://www.youtube.com/watch?v=ocmONiVun9M&t=2s&pp=ygUJcHVzaCBiYWNr)!<br/>
 ⛳️ Learning the [PROS extension](https://pros.cs.purdue.edu/v5/pros-4/api.html) and odomoetry.<br/>